alterway/formations/cours/cloud/cloud.en.md

 ### Why cloud? economical point of view

-- Appréhender les ressources IT comme des services “fournisseur”
+- Consider IT resources as service provider resources
-- Faire glisser le budget “investissement” (Capex) vers le budget “fonctionnement” (Opex)
+- Faire glisser le budget “investissement” (Capex) vers le budget
+- Shift the "investment" budget (Capex) to the "operation" budget (Opex)
 - Réduire les coûts en mutualisant les ressources, et éventuellement avec des économies d'échelle
-- Réduire les délais
-- Aligner les coûts sur la consommation réelle des ressources
+- Cut costs by sharing resources, and maybe with economies of scale
+- Reduce delivery times
+- Match costs to the real usage of resources

 ### Why cloud? technical point of view

-- Abstraire les couches basses (serveur, réseau, OS, stockage)
-- S’affranchir de l’administration technique des ressources et services (BDD, pare-feux, load-balancing, etc.)
-- Concevoir des infrastructures scalables à la volée
-- Agir sur les ressources via des lignes de code et gérer les infrastructures “comme du code”
+- Abstract from the lower layers (server, network, OS, storage)
+- Get rid of the technical administration of resources and services (DB, firewalls, load-balancing, etc.)
+- Design infrastructures which can scale on the fly
+- Act on resources through lines of code and manage infrastructures "as code"

 ## Market